An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks

 where the number of entries with value $0.8$ was chosen to match the aforementioned sparsity level (zero for the first three values of $n$) and the number of leading zeros in $\beta$ was chosen such that there were exactly two nodes with both active $\alpha$ and $\beta$.
 We let the networks get progressively sparser and set $\mu = -1.2 \cdot \log(\log(n))$.
-In all cases we used $p = 2$ and sampled the covariate values $Z_{ij,k}, k = 1,2, i \neq j$ from a centred $\text{Beta}(2,2)$ distribution, and set $\gamma = (1, 0.8)^T$.
+In all cases we used $p = 2$, sampled the covariate values $Z_{ij,k}, k = 1,2, i \neq j$ from a centred $\text{Beta}(2,2)$ distribution, and set $\gamma = (1, 0.8)^T$.
 Our estimator requires us to choose a tuning parameter $\lambda$ and we explored the use of the Bayesian Information Criterion (BIC) as well as a heuristic based on our developed theory for model selection.
 While the former criterion is purely data-driven, the use of the latter is to ensure that our theoretical results are about right in terms of the rates.
 Specifically, our BIC is defined as

-and weighted the covariates with $\gamma = (1, 0.8)^T$.
-For each value of $n$ we drew $M=500$ realizations of this model.
-The observed median edge density, as well as median minimum and maximum link probabilities $p_{ij}$ are recorded in Table \ref{Tab: network summaries directed}.

-Our estimator requires us to choose a tuning parameter $\lambda$ and we explored the use of the Bayesian Information Criterion (BIC) as well as a heuristic based on our developed theory for model selection.
-While the former criterion is purely data-driven, the use of the latter is to ensure that our theoretical results are about right in terms of the rates.
-We will see that, while the two model selection procedures perform similarly in terms of parameter estimation and inference for $\gamma$, with BIC achieving slightly better results, the heuristic based on our developed theory is superior to BIC in terms of model selection consistency.